vm6502q/qrack.net/api/README.md

 ##### `force_measure(quid sid, bitLenInt q, bool r)`

 Forces the measurement result of a single qubit (and so does not save it to the output space, from input).
 This is a pseudo-quantum operation.
+(However, quantum computers could similarly apply "post-selective" measurements, at exponential disadvantage compared to classical simulators.)

 - `sid`: Simulator instance ID.
 - `q`: Qubit ID.